 Appeals from decisions or recommendations of the ASBSU Judiciary will be made to the Student Policy Board.
 This procedure of appeals has been agreed upon and accepted by the Student Senate and the University President.
-If the individuals charged with a university violation are in need of remedial or rehabilitative services, they may submit a written request to the Vice President for Student Affairs to have their case heard by a committee of faculty and staff, instead of the ASBSU Judiciary.

-The ASBSU has a variety of powers and obligations.
-The Council consists of five (5) students and two(2) tenured faculty members, all of which have equal voting power.
+If the individuals charged with a university violation are in need of all other judicial bodies are subordinate to the Student Policy Board.
+The appropriate Student Affairs staff members working in their respective areas of responsibility have the authority to establish residence hall The ASBSU Judiciary Council has a variety of powers and obligations.
+The Council consists of five (5) students and two (2) tenured faculty members, all of which have equal voting power.
 The powers and obligations are as follows:

 - 1. To determine the constitutionality of any ASBSU action and interpret the Constitution upon request of the ASB President or Senate. - 2.
-To have original jurisdiction in cases of alleged violations of BSU or ASBSU regulations and other ASBSU actions. - To delegate judicial authority to lower ASBSU recognized judicial bodies. - 4.
+To have original Jurisdiction in cases of alleged violations of BSU or ASBSU regulations and other ASBSU actions. - 3.
+To delegate judicial authority to lower ASBSU recognized judicial bodies. - 4.
 To hear appeals from decisions of lower judicial bodies. - 5.
 To enjoin ASBSU government officials from taking action contrary to the decisions of the ASBSU Judiciary.